Medical Malpractice Cases Involving Childbirth Result in Ever-Growing PayoutsMay 3, 2018

 Also in 2016, a mother in Bend, Oregon launched a $9 million lawsuit for the wrongful death of her daughter at St. Charles Family Birthing Center.
 Angela Marchant, an urgent care nurse, claims that a 30-minute delay of what was supposed to be an emergency C-section after her two-day labor caused her daughter to be born brain dead.
 The baby was taken off life support when she was two days old.
 The 30-minute delay occurred, according to Marchant, while the hospital processed her consent forms.

-If you or a loved one has been injured during a mismanaged birth, or if you have lost a loved one because of a mismanaged birth, you should call a personal injury lawyer so that you discuss your case for compensation.
+If you or a loved one in has been injured during a mismanaged birth, or if you have lost a loved one because of a mismanaged birth, you should call a personal injury lawyer so that you discuss your case for compensation.
 If you initiate a lawsuit and are concerned about paying the bills as you wage your legal battle for justice, your next call should be to USClaims.